 For example, here are some things most of us would regard as negative:

 - Arriving late for a meeting

-- Slipping on weight loss plan
+- Going off track on your weight loss plan

-- Failing a job interview
+- Failing at a job interview

 - Getting laid off

-- Breaking up with partner
+- Breaking up with your partner

 - Facing a difficult situation

 If we look at each situation, there is a positive side:

 - Arriving late → You learned the importance of being punctual, albeit the hard way.